-In recent years, spectacular results have been achieved in the enhancement of latent prints through the use of fluorescent reagents in combination with forensic light sources.
-Ardrox combines chemically with polymerized cyanoacrylate prints to form compounds that fluoresce under ultraviolet (UV) light.
+In recent years, spectacular results have been achieved in the enhancement of latent prints through the use of fluorescent reagents in combination with alternate light sources (ALS).
+Rhodamine 6G combines chemically with polymerized cyanoacrylate prints to form compounds that fluoresce under ultraviolet (UV) light.
 Viewing must be in a darkened room, and the resulting print will be seen to glow against a dark background.
-Ardrox should only be used on prints that have been developed using cyanoacrylate-fuming techniques.
+Rhodamine 6G should only be used on prints that have been developed using cyanoacrylate-fuming techniques.
 For detailed information on cyanoacrylate fuming, see the technical information supplied with the individual cyanoacrylate products.

 Because of their translucent, whitish appearance, developed cyanoacrylate prints generally require enhancement before they can be successfully recorded.
-Ardrox may be sprayed or brushed onto the development before they can be successfully recorded.

-oped prints, or the surface containing the prints may be immersed in the solution.
+Rhodamine 6G may be brushed onto the developed prints, or the surface containing the prints may be immersed in the solution.
 Regardless of the method of application, allow at least one minute for the dye to set.
-Ardrox-enhanced prints may be visualized using long or shortwave UV light or with BLUEMAXXTM illumination
+Rhodamine 6G enhanced prints may be visualized using longwave UV light or with BLUEMAXXTM or megaMAXXTM illumination.